climber2002/climber2002.github.io/source/_posts/2015-03-29-customize-devise-to-support-subdomain-authentication.markdown

 Devise will define a scope **:user** in Warden, and it will add the :database_authenticatable in the default_strategies list.
 Since we want to use :database_authenticatable_for_merchant_owner strategy, we delete :database_authenticatable and push :database_authenticatable_for_merchant_owner

 After this, our application will use :database_authenticatable_for_merchant_owner and support Multitenancy authentication.

+If you want to learn more about Rails and Devise, [this page at udemy](https://blog.udemy.com/ruby-on-rails-tutorial-learn-from-scratch/) provides a good list of some Rails tutorials and can be used as a reference guide.